altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - Reduce flickering in local view by separating parts of it into their own widgets, lowering the state.
    - Separate into a view: scrollable list of tags, deleteModal, done button
-- Local: add more tags when tagging so you can tag with multiple tags at the same time [only interface remaining]
 - Replace eye with settings with modal with two options:
    - Eye with explanation
    - Show camera pivs only vs show all pivs